-Recently, many authors established different types of qualitative behaviours of dynamic systems on time scales, for example, the existence of solutions, stability analysis, stabilization, and synchronization \cite{work-ts-1,work-ts-2,work-ts-3,work-ts-5,work-ts-6}.
+In the last few years, the study of dynamic equations on time scales has drawn a tremendous amount of attention across the world and many researchers found its applications in many fields, such as epidemiology, economics, and control theory \cite{ts-app-eco, ts-app-control}.
+Recently, many authors have also established different types of qualitative behaviours of dynamic systems on time scales, for example, the existence of solutions, stability analysis, stabilization, and synchronization \cite{work-ts-1,work-ts-2,work-ts-3,work-ts-5,work-ts-6}.
 Also, few authors established the existence of periodic, anti-periodic, almost-periodic solutions and their stability results of the C-GNNs \cite{work-cgnn-1,work-cgnn-2,work-cgnn-3,E-work-cgnn-1,E-work-cgnn-2,E-work-cgnn-3}.
-In \cite{E-work-cgnn-1}, the authors studied the existence of anti-periodic solution and exponential stability for C-GNNs with time-varying delays on time scales.
+In \cite{E-work-cgnn-1}, the authors studied the existence of an anti-periodic solution and exponential stability for C-GNNs with time-varying delays on time scales.
 In \cite{E-work-cgnn-2}, the authors established the existence and global exponential stability of almost periodic solutions for C–GNNs with distributed delays on time scales while in \cite{E-work-cgnn-3}, the authors considered the impulsive C-GNNs with distributed delays on time scales and studied the existence and exponential stability of periodic solutions by using Lyapunov functions, M-matrix theory, and coincidence degree theory.

-However, the synchronization problem of C-GNNs on time scales has not been studied so far to the best of our knowledge.
-Therefore, to fill this gap, in this work, we establish exponential lag synchronization results for C-GNNs with discrete and distributed time delays on time scales by using feedback control and a novel unified matrix-measure technique as well as the Halanay inequality.
-In short, the essential commitment and benefit of this manuscript can be summarized as follows: \begin{itemize} \item The C-GNNs with discrete and distributed delays on arbitrary time domains are considered to study exponential lag synchronization.
+Despite the growing interest in the study of dynamic equations on time scales, the synchronization problem of C-GNNs on time scales has not been studied so far to the best of our knowledge.
+Therefore, to fill this gap, in this work, we establish exponential lag synchronization results for C-GNNs with discrete and distributed time delays on time scales by using feedback control, a novel unified matrix-measure technique and the Halanay inequality.
+In short, the main focus and benefit of this manuscript can be summarized as follows:

+\begin{itemize} \item The C-GNNs with discrete and distributed delays on arbitrary time domains are considered to study exponential lag synchronization.

-\item The problem is formulated by using the time scales theory and the results are derived based on a novel unified matrix-measure theory and the Halanay inequality.
+\item The problem is formulated by using the time scales theory and the results are derived based on a unified matrix-measure theory and the Halanay inequality.

 \item The results for different special cases are given which shows that the obtained results unify and generalize the existing results.

 \item A simulated example for different time scales including continuous, discrete and non-overlapping closed intervals, is given to verify the obtained analytical outcomes. \end{itemize}